ypid/dotfiles/shortcuts.md

 #### Free shortcuts

-Use more shortcuts with alt modifier :)
+Use more shortcuts with WinKey modifier :)

 * Alt+X
 * Ctrl+Alt+[a-z], was dedicated to Window manager …